 Symbols and Motifs

 Katniss is both the main character and a symbol in Mockingjay.
 She is simultaneously a symbol of the failure of the Capitol, as well as the symbol of hope for the rebellion.
-She embodies the Mockingjay bird, which is also the appropriated symbol of the rebellion.
-Speaking of Katniss and the Mockingjay, Collins has commented,
+She embodies the Mockingjay bird, which is also the appropriate symbol of the rebellion.
+Speaking of Katniss and the Mockingjay, Suzanne Collins has commented,

 Now the thing about the Mockingjays is that they were never meant to be created.
 They were not a part of the Capitol’s design.
 So here’s this creature that the Capitol never meant to exist, and through the will of survival, this creature exists… Symbolically, I suppose, Katniss is something like a Mockingjay in and of herself.
 She is a girl who should never have existed.
 And the reason she does exist is that she comes from District 12, which is sort of the joke of the 12 districts of Panem.
 Katniss is the Mockingjay.
 She is the thing that should never have been created, that the Capitol never intended to happen.